 I also found that Shopify’s templates will be better suited for most eCommerce stores.
 You simply have a wide variety of styles, and it’s more tailored towards them.
 Then again, that is because Shopify was made for eCom, while that isn’t ClickFunnels’ core purpose.

-That being said, if you have a large store with lots of product lines, but you also want to improve the conversions of a few of your top sellers, then you could build your store on Shopify AND also use ClickFunnels for the advanced funnel features.
-Afterall, Shopify does integrate with ClickFunnels.
+That being said, if you have a large store with lots of product lines, but you also want to improve the conversions of a few top sellers, you can build your store on Shopify AND also use ClickFunnels for the advanced funnel features.

 Next is Shopify’s app store, which is similar to WordPress plugins.